 3. Stop drinking caffeine after 2 pm.

 Though you may be seeking an afternoon pick-me-up, it can come back to haunt you when you get into bed.
 Caffeine has a half-life of 6 hours, so it can end up staying in your bloodstream for a lot longer than you’d realize.
 We recommend taking an afternoon walk, sipping on sparkling water, or eating a high protein snack like almonds in place of downing a coffee or energy drink.
 Even some teas and sodas have notable amounts of caffeine in them, so be sure to read your drink labels carefully in the late afternoon.
+There are also some great caffeine alternatives you can try to help!

 4. Take time to relax in the evening.

 Evenings should be your wind-down period, so try your best to let go of your worries and stresses for the day at night.
-Instead of stressing out over tomorrow’s meeting, you can try some relaxing activities such as reading, journaling, listening to a podcast, or even try a coloring book for adults!
+Instead of stressing out over tomorrow’s meeting, you can try some relaxing activities such as reading, aromatherapy, journaling, listening to a podcast, or even try a coloring book for adults!

 5. Exercise in the morning or at least 4 hours before bedtime.